 By the end of the century, enrollment had declined due to the construction of the adjacent George M. Wharton Public School and the institution of child labor laws.
 Ernest Felix Potter, a parish organist, proposed that the day school become a choir school.
 In September 1903, it reopened as St. Peter’s Choir School for Boys in Third through Eighth Grades, becoming one of the most prominent of its kind by 1919.
 Potter became the first headmaster and choirmaster.
 Boys traveled by train and trolley from all over Philadelphia and earned the noted achievement of singing with the Philadelphia Orchestra at the Academy of Music and New York’s Carnegie Hall.
 The boys performed concerts for radio broadcasts, recorded songs for Victor Red Seal Records, shared the stage at the Academy with the Mendelssohn and Orpheus Clubs, and gained admission to prestigious secondary schools.

 Following a half century of success as a choir school under Potter and his successor, Harold Wells Gilbert, the School again faced declining enrollment in the late 1950s and was considered by the parish a financial burden.
-Reverend Joseph Koci Jr. proposed separating the roles of headmaster and choirmaster, prompting Gilbert to resign after 45 years of service to the School.
+Reverend Joseph Koci Jr. joined as rector in 1958 and soon after Gilbert resigned after 45 years of service to the School.
 The vestry voted for the School to remain open as a school for boys, with Koci as headmaster.
 However, only 12 boys enrolled the following September, nearly all faculty, alumni, and choir members resigned from the parish, and all school and board records were destroyed.
 With low enrollment and morale, these were trying years for the School.